-Modifications/add-on wiring must be carefully reviewed to ensure compatibility with the base vehicle wiring by reviewing the vehicle electrical system mechanization prints, detailed harness prints and Delphi - Packard electric division connection system design quality guidelines.
+Modifications/add-on wiring must be carefully reviewed to ensure compatibility with the base vehicle wiring by reviewing the vehicle electrical system mechanization prints, detailed harness prints and Delphi-Packard electric division connection system design quality guidelines.
 Due to the wide range of modifications that may be required for vocational needs, it is not feasible for the O.E.M. to take into account all potential revisions.
 For this reason, any person modifying existing vehicle wiring must assume responsibility that the revisions have not degraded the electrical system performance.
-Add-on electrical devices should include a Metal Oxide Varistor (MOV) to protect the vehicle's electronic modules from spikes.
 Any add-on wiring must be properly fused and routed to prevent cut, pinch, and chafe problems, as well as avoid exposure to excessive heat.
 Care must be exercised that existing vehicle interfaces do not have their current load capabilities exceeded, and that the respective control devices are not overloaded.
 Added wire size should be at least as large as the the wire to which it is attaching in order for fuse protection to be maintained.